abhi3059/Thread_Affinity/reports/readme.md

-Pinned Thread reports are store at this location
+Pinned Thread reports are store at this location for test